alphagov/fabric-scripts/README.md

     $ pip install -Ur requirements.txt

-NB:Iif you get a "pip: command not found" error, run this first:
+NB: if you get a "pip: command not found" error, run this first:

     $ sudo easy_install pip